mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasdeploymentspecbackupref">backupRef</a></b></td>
         <td>object</td>
         <td>
-          Backup schedule for the AtlasDeployment<br/>
+          Reference to the backup schedule for the AtlasDeployment.<br/>
         </td>
         <td>false</td>
       </tr><tr>